-You have signed an Oath or Affirmation, which guarantees to the public that the information they give you will not be revealed to anyone outside ESO.
-There are penalties for disclosing information, even if it is done simply through carelessness, so be on your guard throughout.
+You must sign an Oath or Affirmation, which guarantees to the public that the information they give you will not be revealed to anyone outside ESO.
+There are penalties for disclosing information, even if it were done simply through carelessness, so be on your guard throughout.